This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Roughly chop the shrimp into pieces, transfer the shrimp into a bowl and combine it with the red curry paste, fish sauce, cornstarch, egg white and cilantro leaves.
-Stir to combine into a sticky filling.
+• Roughly chop the shrimp into pieces, then transfer them to a bowl.
+Combine the shrimp with the red curry paste, fish sauce, cornstarch, egg white, and cilantro leaves.
+Stir until well combined into a sticky filling.

-- To wrap, place a heaping teaspoon of the filling onto the middle of a dumpling wrapper.
-Dip your index finger into some water and trace the outer edges of the dumpling wrapper.
+• To wrap, place a heaping teaspoon of filling in the center of a dumpling wrapper.
+Dip your index finger in water and trace the outer edges of the wrapper.

-- Fold up to form a half moon shape, but only pinch to seal the middle part.
+• Fold the wrapper to form a half-moon shape, pinching only to seal the middle part.
 Turn the dumpling and fold up the other two edges.
-Seal and pinch to form a nice and tight parcel like below.
-Repeat the same until you use up all the filling.
+Pinch and seal to create a tight parcel, as shown below.
+Repeat this process until all the filling is used.

-- Heat up a pot of water and bring it to boil.
-Drop the dumplings into the hot boiling water.
-As soon as they float to the top, they are ready.
-Scoop out with a slotted spoon, shake off the excess water, transfer to a plate and serve immediately.
+• Heat a pot of water and bring it to a boil.
+Drop the dumplings into the boiling water.
+Once they float to the top, they are ready.
+Scoop them out with a slotted spoon, shake off the excess water, and transfer to a plate.
+Serve immediately.

 Nutrition